Music Career Finder

 Listen back and improve on anything that’s not working

 A big part of the recording process is listening back to what you’ve done, and thinking about what is working well, and what is maybe not working so well.
-Then you can tweak as appropriate.
-It can be a good idea to come back after a day or two, to listen with fresh ears.

-In general, be observant about what parts of your songwriting process seem to work best, and where you need to improve.
-It can also be really helpful to read books about songwriting and Songwriters, as there’s plenty of very useful and inspirational literature on the topic of songwriting.
+It can also be really helpful to read books about songwriting and songwriters, as there’s plenty of very useful and inspirational literature on the topic of songwriting.
 You can learn a lot by studying the methods and successes of others.

-Songwriting Action Steps to Spur Creativity and Results
+Songwriting Steps to Spur Creativity and Results

 Work on developing and increasing your awareness of and ability to recognize original song ideas.
 Write your ideas down in a dedicated songwriting notebook you keep with you at all times.

-Look for other Songwriters and Lyric Writers to collaborate with.
+Look for other songwriters and lyric writers to collaborate with.
 Create a roster of people you’d like to co-write with and schedule times to get together to work on songs.

 Experiment with changing up your songwriting process.
 Write the different parts of a song in the reverse order from your usual approach.